 Here are a few scenarios that might help you make up your mind:

-You're on your dream holiday, sitting blissfully by the pool, without a care in the world when you're called by your tenants to tell you the washing machine is caput and that there's been a flood.
-You have to put down the cocktail, press the pause button on your holiday, and try to find a plumber, source a new machine and call the insurance company before you can pick up your best seller and relax once again.
+You're on your dream holiday, sitting blissfully by the pool, without a care when your tenants call you to tell you the washing machine is caput and that there's been a flood.
+You have to put down the cocktail, press the pause button on your holiday, and try to find a plumber, source a new machine, and call the insurance company before you can pick up your best seller and relax once again.

 CHOOSING A TENANT

-The day-to-day running of your property, from changing the light bulbs, to cleaning the filter on the washing machine, is your tenant’s responsibility.
-However, some tenants don't even do the smallest of tasks so you'll need to be good at DIY.
+Your tenant is responsible for the day-to-day running of your property, from changing the light bulbs to cleaning the filter on the washing machine.
+However, some tenants don't even do the smallest of tasks, so you'll need to be good at DIY.

 Evictions are a minefield and a daunting process.
-They require exact procedures and notices to be followed for them to be legal.
-Knowing the law and keeping up with the constant changes, can be time consuming.
+They require exact procedures and notices to be followed to be legal.
+Knowing the law and keeping up with the constant changes can be time-consuming.
 This is when it's good to have a manager to advise and shield you.

-Regular inspections are essential if you want to ensure that your property is being kept in good order and your tenant is sticking to the tenancy agreement.
-The problem is, inspections are far from fun to conduct and can cause a perfectly good relationship to turn sour.
+Regular inspections are essential to ensure that your property is being kept in good order and your tenant is sticking to the tenancy agreement.
+The problem is that inspections are far from fun to conduct and can cause a perfect relationship to turn sour.

-Conclusion: At the end of the day, a professional property manager can save you a whole lot of heartache.
-Property managers deal with the nitty-gritty of managing your investment, thus freeing up your time to continue to build your portfolio or just go to the gym!
+Conclusion: At the end of the day, a professional London property management company can save you a lot of heartaches.
+Property managers deal with the nitty-gritty of managing your investment, thus freeing up your time to continue to build your portfolio or go to the gym!
 Tenants prefer professionally managed properties and are usually prepared to pay a premium for the privilege and peace of mind.